 When our mental health suffers, it has a knock-on effect on other areas of our life, including our work performance.
 As employers and managers, putting the mental health of your employees’ first should be a priority more than ever this year.

 If you have employees working from home, they may be feeling more lonely and isolated than usual.
 Whilst it can be more difficult to spot the signs of those struggling with their mental health when you’re not with them in person, having regular catch-ups with them will help.
-It’s important to have open and regular conversions about mental health with your team, let them know it’s a challenging time for us all, and that you’re all in it together.
+It’s important to have open and regular conversations about mental health with your team, let them know it’s a challenging time for us all, and that you’re all in it together.

 We’ve put together a handy blog on how to spot the signs of mental health at work; some of the common signs to look out for include: